gregory-ledenev/EasyRoutingClusterSample/README.md

 }
 ```

-EasyRouting automatically injects the addresses of running nodes with the given names — no manual discovery or
+EasyRouting automatically discovers and injects the addresses of running nodes with the given names — no manual discovery or
 configuration required.

 ***